 Reason #4: You are doing the wrong "eating window" (the period of time in which you consume food) for your gender.

 It appears that females tend to do better with a 10-12 hour eating window, and males with an 8-10 hour eating window.
 This is due to hormonal differences.

 Reason #5: You are fasting in the morning and eating at night.

 It appears that those who eat in the morning and fast at night have higher metabolisms.
 This is due to working with the body's circadean rhythmns rather than against them.2

-My favorite style of intermittent fasting is the type where you eat something each day (no days of complete fasting).
+My favorite style of intermittent fasting for losing weight is the type where you eat something each day (no days of complete fasting).
 The reason is, these styles are less likely to trigger binge eating, and they are also easier socially and work-wise to execute.
 No one wants to go to work or go to a party and not be able to eat!
 I personally have seen this style to work for folks with the least amount of issues cropping up, and a longer sustainability.

 If you need support getting your eating back on track, please reach out via a Discovery Call or Request a Price Quote.
 You don't have to do this alone!